 So, again, stoked to hear that these novels were being adapted for television.

 In case you’re a newbie into this Shadowhunter world, this television series is based on books.
 Yep, yep, books are again the inspiration.
-It follows The Mortal Instruments Series by Cassandra Clare and if you’re curious, you can check out this post, and this post and this page for the book perspective.
+It follows The Mortal Instruments Series by Cassandra Clare and if you’re curious, you can check out this post for the book perspective.

 Basic Summary: The basic story arc follows Clary Fray who is your average teenage girl until she turns 18 and discovers she’s been living a lie.
 There’s a whole magical part of her she never knew existed because her mother kept it from her.
 She is part Shadowhunter.
 And her world does a complete 180 when she tags along with her best friend, Simon Lewis, to a club his band is performing at and almost gets knocked down by a boy only she can see.
 Of course Simon thinks she’s crazy and she’s pretty feeling crazy, but there’s no mistaking she saw him and there’s no mistaking that boy was just as surprised that she could see him.
 And the fall into chaos begins.